vpaulino98/Growatt_ModbusTCP/docs/CONTROL.md

 **Applies to:** MOD 10000TL3-XH (VPP V2.01, DTC 5400)

-**Control method:** N/A — battery control holding registers not yet confirmed
+**Control method:** Not yet available — battery control holding registers not confirmed

-**Current status:**

-Hardware register scanning (Issue #131, MOD 10000TL3-XH, Feb 2026) showed:
-- Storage range 1000–1124: all zeros — SPH-style control registers not active
-- VPP register 30099 = 0: VPP protocol not available
-- Legacy WIT registers 201/202/203 = 0: not effective for battery control

-Battery control for MOD is deferred pending identification and confirmation of the correct holding registers.
+> **Status (as of v0.6.6):** Hardware register scanning of a MOD 10000TL3-XH (Issue #131, Feb 2026) showed the storage range 1000–1124 all zeros, VPP register 30099 = 0, and legacy WIT registers 201/202/203 ineffective.
+The correct writable control registers for MOD battery management have not been identified.
+Battery **monitoring** is fully available; battery **control** is deferred.
+If you have a MOD and can share register scan data, please open an issue.

 Battery **monitoring** sensors are fully available (see below).

 **Battery monitoring sensors available:**